-- Send to your state for approval.
+- Send it to your state for approval.

-Don’t leave your physical one behind if you choose to carry a digital ID.
+Don’t leave your physical one behind if you carry a digital ID.
 Your digital ID won’t be accepted everywhere, and you do not want to get caught in a situation where you need your physical ID but don’t have it (such as being pulled over by the police).

 Something as simple as a dead battery could keep you from getting on your flight if you rely solely on your phone for identification.